ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 # Improvements and New Features
 The Ballerina 0.982.0 release includes new features along with improvements and bug fixes.

+An initial version of the Ballerina Native feature that allows simple Ballerina programs with the `main` function to be compiled into native executables, is also being introduced with this release.

 ## Language & Runtime